AdaCore/spark2014/docs/ug/gnatprove.rst

    :language: none
    :linenos:

-For more full-functional behaviour specifications of calculations like summation, usually lemmas or external axioms are necessary.
+For more full-functional behavior specifications of calculations like summation, usually lemmas or external axioms are necessary.

 .. _How to Investigate Unproved Checks: